-1 something?
+something?

-2 MS. WENDY VAN TONGEREN: Yes, go ahead.
-Oh, 3 you don't like these questions?
+MS. WENDY VAN TONGEREN: Yes, go ahead.
+Oh, you don't like these questions?
 Okay.
 So, I'm just -- oh, you feel like you're being interrogated.
 Okay.
-So, I'm 4 asking these questions because I wasn't sure whether or not 5 it was clear what ---6 7 MS. BARBARA HOULE: I would just like to 8 tell my daughter's story.
+So, I'm asking these questions because I wasn't sure whether or not it was clear what ---

+7 MS. BARBARA HOULE: I would just like to 8 tell my daughter's story.

 9 MS. WENDY VAN TONGEREN: Okay.

+10 MS. BARBARA HOULE: You don't need to know

+11 about, you know, when I was with this partner or that

+12 partner.
-MS. BARBARA HOULE: You don't need to know 10 11 about, you know, when I was with this partner or that 12 partner.
-13 MS. WENDY VAN TONGEREN: Okav.
-MS. BARBARA HOULE: I just want to tell my 14 daughter's story.
-15 MS. WENDY VAN TONGEREN: Okay, I apologize.
-16 So, go ahead.
-17 18 MS. BARBARA HOULE: Okay.
-Like I said, she 19 was -- she was the youngest of my four children.
-She was taken from us in July 2009, and how I found out is I was at 20 my friend's house, my best friend, and my sister happened 21 to phone me there and she says, "I have to talk to you."
-I 22 already knew what she was going to tell me because in the 23 news, they said they found -- they found a body, and I 24 25 haven't heard from Cherisse in about a week, and I already

-1 knew that was my daughter.
+MS. WENDY VAN TONGEREN: Okay.

+MS. WENDY VAN TONGEREN: Okay, I apologize.So, go ahead.

+MS. BARBARA HOULE: Okay.
+Like I said, she was -- she was the youngest of my four children.
+She was taken from us in July 2009, and how I found out is I was at my friend's house, my best friend, and my sister happened to phone me there and she says, "I have to talk to you."
+I already knew what she was going to tell me because in the news, they said they found -- they found a body, and I haven't heard from Cherisse in about a week, and I already knew that was my daughter.
 I felt it.

-So, my sister came and told me and, I don't 2 3 know, I don't remember much after that because I was, I don't know, I was in shock I guess.
-But, prior to that, my 4 daughter was taken.
-She was -- she was on the street and 5 she was addicted to drugs.
-And, there was one time there 6 when she said to me, "Mommy, I need help."
-This was after 7 she had her son.
-She was still doing drugs, and then she 8 9 finally realized that she wanted to get the help she needs so she could be a good mom.
-So, she said to me that she 10 needed help, if I could phone her CFS worker so they could 11 12 place her in a locked facility so she doesn't have to run to the streets to do drugs.
-I guess she used drugs, too, 13 to cope because they took her son right at birth.
-14
+So, my sister came and told me and, I don't know, I don't remember much after that because I was, I don't know, I was in shock I guess.
+But, prior to that, my daughter was taken.
+She was -- she was on the street and she was addicted to drugs.
+And, there was one time there when she said to me, "Mommy, I need help."
+This was after she had her son.
+She was still doing drugs, and then she finally realized that she wanted to get the help she needs so she could be a good mom.
+So, she said to me that she needed help, if I could phone her CFS worker so they could place her in a locked facility so she doesn't have to run to the streets to do drugs.
+I guess she used drugs, too, to cope because they took her son right at birth.

 So, I phoned her worker, and her worker said to call back.
-So, I called back and she said there's no facilities that could take Cherisse, and I guess that she -- I guess she felt let down or -- you know?
-So, she went back to the street, and a week after that, that's when -couple weeks after that, that's when they found her body.
+So, I called back and she said there's no facilities that could take Cherisse, and I guess that she - I guess she felt let down or - you know?
+So, she went back to the street, and a week after that, that's when - couple weeks after that, that's when they found her body.

 And so, she's -- I know if she would have got the help she needed, she would have been a really, really good mom to her son because she loved that little boy so much.
 And, I don't like how the media portrayed her, saying that she was a drug addicted prostitute.
-She
+She had family that loved her.
+It just seems like, you know, it's like -- just happened yesterday for us all the time, especially when we have to come to these inquiries or, you know, gatherings and it opens up all the wounds again.